kordastilab/ImmunoCluster/README.md

 We can perform the same process of applying a wilcoxon test for expression levels of markers, across all markers on all populations by using the stat\_test\_expression() function.
 We can plot the results a volcano plot as before using volcanoPlot().
-Beside this can vizualise this cluster specific expression of certain makers with markerExpressionPerSample() to look at the median marker expression per sample on these clusters (or all clusters).
+Aditoionally it is possible to vizualise cluster specific expression of certain makers with markerExpressionPerSample() to look at the median marker expression per sample on selected clusters (or all clusters).

 ``` r
 # Need to catch errors - cluster not there causes crash